f5devcentral/bigip_automation_examples/bigip/bigip_next/security/migrate-from-tmos/Readme.md

 ### 2. Add SSH Private Keys

-**If you followed the Blueprint flow, you need to skip this step.**
+**If you followed the Blueprint flow, you need to skip this step because the keys are already included.**

-Next we will add SSH private keys for TMOS and Central Manager.
+Next, we will add SSH private keys for TMOS and Central Manager.
 Note that you will need to add keys only for Ansible.

 Inside the `.ssh`, you will see `tmos_key` for private key to access TMOS and `cm_key` for key to access Central Manager.